 Unfortunately, many influencers don’t understand the ramifications of selling counterfeit products, or that it is even illegal.
 Besides being low quality or even hazardous, counterfeits cost jobs and can fund organized crime, including terrorism.

 With advances in technology, it’s possible for brands to take control and prevent influencers from selling counterfeit products on social media.
-Brands can use algorithms to monitor hashtags related to their products and keep an eye out for fakes, for example.
+Brands can use a trademark investigation service to monitor hashtags related to their products and keep an eye out for fakes, for example.
 When posts don’t use related hashtags, image recognition software can still pick up on your protected designs and logos in public posts.

 If you’ve found counterfeit products on Instagram, there are things you can do.
 Check out our Guide to brand protection on social media to learn how to protect your IP on the social media app.